 The Snowball Method entails paying off your debts in order from smallest to largest – regardless of their respective interest rates.
 “The benefit . . . comes from seeing one of your debts paid off sooner,” says Darren Wu from Wisebread .
 “This, in turn, can provide an emotional boost.”

-But Snowballers beware – ignoring interest rates usually means paying more money in the long run.
+But people using the debt snowball method beware – ignoring interest rates usually means paying more money in the long run.
 If savings is your main priority, you’ll probably want to look at the Avalanche Method, which has you putting more money toward your higher interest rate debt first.
-Not only does this approach save you money, “it gets you completely debt-free sooner,” says Darren.
+Not only does this approach save you money, it can also help you get debt-free sooner.

 People often compare getting fiscally fit with getting physically fit – and with good reason.
 Whether you’re trying to achieve financial goals or health and fitness goals, you’re more likely to be successful if you have a good plan in place, a fair amount of willpower and a desire to change your habits.